MystenLabs/sui/docs/README.md

 Sui Foundation is not able to provide support for building the documentation site locally.
 If you run into trouble, consult the [Docusaurus](https://docusaurus.io/) documentation.

+## Pull requests

+Sui uses Vercel to host its documentation site.
+Vercel builds a preview of the documentation for every pull requests submitted to the Sui repo.
+You can find a link to this preview in the PR comment section from the Vercel bot.
+Click the **Visit Preview** link for the **sui-core** project to verify your changes behave as you expect.

 ## Contributing